 3. How should this patient be further managed?

 The patient’s buttocks must be moved to the edge of the bed so that good posterior traction can be applied to the infant’s head.
 This can be done quickly if the end of the bed can be removed or if the patient can be swung around across the bed.
 The patient’s hips and knees should be flexed so that her knees almost reach her shoulders.
-The infant’s head should be firmly held between both hands and pulled downwards (posteriorly) while an assistant, at the same time, presses down over the suprapubic area.
-The amount of downward traction applied should be gradually increased until a reasonable amount of traction is used.
+The infant’s head should be firmly held between both hands and pulled out and downwards (posteriorly) while an assistant, at the same time, presses down over the suprapubic area.
+The amount of out and downward traction applied should be gradually increased until a reasonable amount of traction is used.

 4. What should the further management be if these attempts to deliver the shoulders are not successful?

 An immediate attempt must be made to deliver the infant’s posterior arm.
 The person conducting the delivery must place a hand posterior to the fetus in the vagina, flex the infant’s posterior arm at the elbow and pull it out anteriorly over the chest.
 When the arm is pulled out the posterior shoulder will automatically be delivered as well.
-The anterior shoulder can now be released by pulling the infant’s head downwards.
+The anterior shoulder can now be released by pulling the infant’s head out and downwards.